espocrm/documentation/development/db-indexes.md

 }
 ```

-You need to run rebuild: Administratin > Rebuild.
+You need to run rebuild after changes.

 ## Forcing index usage in ORM